yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 # Multicast Settings

-(/) To support co-existence of different GigaSpaces versions, the defaults below may change between releases.
+{% oksign %} To support co-existence of different GigaSpaces versions, the defaults below may change between releases.

 Adjusting the lookup services multicast settings can be done using the following system properties:
 - **`com.gs.multicast.announcement`** - the multicast address that controls the lookup service announcement.
 The lookup service uses this address to periodically announce its existence.
 Defaults to `224.0.1.188`.